Bratislava fortifications: First Czechoslovak Republic fortification system

-Despite being in direct violation of international treaties that Czechoslovakia was bound with at the time, it started a large-scale construction of border defenses and fortifications.
-First military fortifications were constructed in Petržalka in 1934, by order of general Šnejdárek, being among the first fortification objects built on the area of Czechoslovakia after World War I. Second wave of construction commenced in 1937 which turned the defenses into a consistent fortification line.
-Overall, the Bratislava section of the Czechoslovak fortification line was considered to be an example to other sections and Bratislava fortifications were complete and ready for action by autumn 1938, including all auxiliary objects, command posts, terrain obstacles, inner fittings of all objects.
-The fortification system was equipped with weapons and ammunition and manned by the 1,500 strong Border Battalion 50 (hraničiarsky prapor č.50).
-The construction of the Petržalka fortifications was carried out by the construction company Ing.
-Rudolf Frič from Bratislava.
+Despite being in direct violation of international treaties Czechoslovakia was bound by at the time, it started a large-scale construction of border defenses and fortifications.
+In 1934, military fortifications were constructed in Petržalka by order of general Šnejdárek, being among the first fortification objects built on the area of Czechoslovakia after World War I. Another wave of construction commenced in 1937 which turned the defenses into a consistent fortification line.
+The Bratislava section of the Czechoslovak fortification line was considered a model for other sections.
+The Bratislava fortifications were complete and ready for action by autumn 1938, including all auxiliary objects, command posts, terrain obstacles, and the inner fittings of all objects.
+The fortification system was equipped with weapons and ammunition and manned by the 1,500-strong Border Battalion 50 (hraničiarsky prapor č.50).
+The Petržalka fortifications were built by the construction company of architect Rudolf Frič.

 The following is a list of heavy fortification bunkers built by the First Czechoslovak Republic: